Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 What Are the Different Types of Home Saunas?

-Most buyers are deciding between four practical categories.
+Most buyers are deciding between four practical categories: traditional sauna, infrared sauna, portable sauna, and custom indoor or outdoor sauna.
 The right choice depends on the heat experience you want and how much installation work you can realistically take on.

 Type Best For Typical Feel Main Tradeoff